parente/tott/doc/index.rst

 We're still settling on a location for our face-to-face meetings.
 They'll be somewhere in Sitterson or Brooks Hall on the UNC-CH campus.

-We can also collaborate in the `UNC TotT community on Google+ <https://plus.google.com/communities/110370068185265330545>`_.
-The community is private, but you must request an invite to join in order to keep spam to a minimum.
+We will also collaborate in the `UNC TotT community on Google+ <https://plus.google.com/communities/110370068185265330545>`_.
+The community is public, but you must request an invite to join in order to keep spam to a minimum.

 Who
 ===